Chanequa Walker-Barnes: Early life and education

 Walker-Barnes was born and raised in Atlanta.
 She has spoken about growing up in a "racially conscious family in the Deep South".
 Her grandfathers were sharecroppers, and her paternal grandfather and great-grandfather ran away from the White farmer who "owned" them in the early 1900s.
 Her parents, Wali Sharif and Laquitta Walker, met when they were in one of the first groups of Black students to integrate their school in Atlanta.
 She lived with her mother and brother in the home of Hosea Williams with his daughter, Elisabeth Omilami, her mother's best friend.

-Walker-Barnes has a BA in Psychology from Emory University and a MS and PhD in Clinical Child and Family Psychology from the University of Miami.
+Walker-Barnes has a B.A. in psychology from Emory University and a M.S. and PhD in Clinical Child and Family Psychology from the University of Miami.
 She later earned a Masters of Divinity from Duke Divinity School, where she was mentored by Willie James Jennings.

 Career

 Walker-Barnes worked as a research psychologist, focusing on ethnic minority families, African American adolescent development and health disparities.
 After attending seminary, she focused on racial and gender justice.
 She was ordained by an independent church fellowship.

 Walker-Barnes has been on the faculty at Shaw University, the University of North Carolina at Chapel Hill, the University of Florida and Duke University.
-Until 2021, she was Associate Professor of Practical Theology at the McAfee School of Theology at Mercer University, where she taught pastoral care and counseling.
+Until 2021, she was associate professor of Practical Theology at the McAfee School of Theology at Mercer University, where she taught pastoral care and counseling.
 In 2015, she organised the first Women of Color retreat with Christena Cleveland to support and encourage women of color of faith.
 In 2019, she facilitated the Writing for Mystic Activists workshop for the Collegeville Institute for Ecumenical and Cultural Research.

 Walker-Barnes was on staff at a white-majority church, but left after the George Zimmerman verdict saying, "We were mourning.
 And we went to church on Sunday morning hoping we would hear a word of comfort.
 And many of us who went to either multi-racial or predominately white spaces found no word of comfort.
-We found no word at all.”
+We found no word at all."

 In 2021, Walker-Barnes was appointed to the faculty of Columbia Theological Seminary as Professor of Practical Theology and Pastoral Counseling.

 Walker-Barnes is on the editorial board for the Society of Pastoral Theology's Journal of Pastoral Theology and is co-chair of their Embodiment Study Group.
 She is a member of the American Academy of Religion, the American Psychological Association and the Georgia Psychological Association.